 - Please do not include a cover sheet with faxed reports.

 - Duplicate reporting increases program costs.
-Please do not submit an individual report more than once per hire or rehire.
+Please do not submit an individual report more than once per each date of hire or rehire.

 - WT-4 form

 - File specifications for electronic reporting